 Afikomen means “that which comes after” because, although it is prepared early on in the Seder, it is an element partaken of later on.

-The Afikomen is a beautiful picture of Jesus and offers such rich teaching, so, although it is a part of the Seder, on the whole, I thought it deserved its own post!
+The Afikomen is a beautiful element of the Seder and offers such rich teaching, so, although it is a part of the Seder, on the whole, I thought it deserved its own post!

 So we know the meaning of the word, but what is it exactly?